-In this paper, we take on the quest to create an AR video game that is centered around a drone.
-The need for such an application arises from the recent growth of the Unmanned Aerial Vehicles (UAV) business [27].
+We take on the quest to create an AR video game that is centered around a drone.
+The need for such an application arises from the recent growth of the Unmanned Aerial Vehicles (UAV) business as stated by Ruano et al. (2017).
 Having such an application, the developer learns the physics specific to such a device, and the users can interact and learn the controls of the drone.
-By making the player complete tasks and navigate in a real environment through AR capabilities, the levels of excitement increase compared to a simple virtual game.
+By making the player complete tasks and navigate in a real environment through AR capabilities, the level of excitement increases compared to a simple virtual game.

-In this paper, in section Related Work we present the recent advances in the domains of augmented reality and digital games.
-We then present the AR Game development method we followed.
-First, we talk about the Analysis stage which is composed of Topic selection, Game specifications, Prototyping, and Scenario and task description.
-Then we explain the Implementation steps in detail and assess the usability of the application in the Evaluation section.
-We summarize the results and come with ideas for future directions in Conclusions.
+In this paper, in section Related Work we present the recent advancements in the domains of augmented reality and digital games.
+We then present the AR game development methodology we followed.
+First, we talk about the Analysis stage which is composed of Game specifications, Prototyping, and Scenario and task description.
+Then we explain the Implementation steps in detail, and asses the usability of the application in the Evaluation section.
+We summarize the results and come with ideas for future directions in the last section Conclusions.